thatbrguy/nerf-tf2/README.md

 - Currently this codebase does not guarantee determinism.
 Please be aware of this limitation while conducting your experiments.
 - The raw depth estimated by the NeRF algorithm **should not** be used as is.
 The raw depth is **misleading** in some cases.
 Moreover, this codebase defines two "types" of depth estimates.
 For more information about the issues with depth, please refer to the document [depth_discussion.md](docs/depth_discussion.md).
 - Experimentation with this codebase was mostly conducted in Google Colab and on a laptop with Ubuntu 18.04.
 Compatiblity with other working environments and operating systems was not tested.
+- The `requirements.txt` in this repository does not exactly repesent the environment in which experiments were run.
+	- This is because a lot of the experiments were run directly on a notebook in Google Colab (where I used the default python environment available in the notebook).
+Some experiments were run on my laptop but unfortunately I changed environments quite a few times and I did not keep track of them well.
+	- However, this `requirements.txt` can still be used to install all the required dependencies and to experiment with this codebase.

 ### 2.2.
 Major Differences
 - The camera coordinate system format used in this implementation and the official implementation is the camera coordinate system format.